IDinsight/ask-a-question/README.md

   <img src="docs/images/architecture-docker.png" alt="Architecture"/>
 </p>

-A reverse proxy manages all incoming traffic to the service.The database is only accessed by the core app.
+A reverse proxy manages all incoming traffic to the service.
+The database is only accessed by the core app.

 <p align="center">
   <img src="docs/images/architecture-traffic.png" alt="Flow"/>